pythonhealthdatascience/pydesrap_mms/docs/hsma_changes.md

 # Changes from the HSMA model

-This template model is based on a few sources - including: Sammi Rosser and Dan Chalk (2024) HSMA - the little book of DES (https://github.com/hsma-programme/hsma6_des_book) (MIT Licence).
+This model is based on a few sources - including: Sammi Rosser and Dan Chalk (2024) HSMA - the little book of DES (https://github.com/hsma-programme/hsma6_des_book) (MIT Licence).

-This page explains some of the differences between the models in the HSMA book, and this template.
+This page explains some of the differences between the models in the HSMA book, and this model.

 ## Use of parameter class